 In theory, supporting these widespread global or regional teams should be no more work than supporting a crew in the same office.
 After all, today’s workplaces are fully connected, 24/7 enterprises already, and real-time communications through presence detection, instant messaging and video conferencing have given everyone highly-effective, face-to-face ways to communicate across physical barriers.

 At the heart of most challenges in building a cohesive team — even one all located together in the same workspace — is developing a collaborative culture.
-Even in the leanest organizations, seldom does any one position ever work without regularly interacting with team members.
+Even in the leanest organizations, seldom does any one position ever work without regularly interacting with other team members.